Methods of Forensic Schedule Delay Analysis

-- It is not easy to implement this method to the complex projects.
+- It is not easy to implement this method in complex projects.

 Below are some limitations of Windows Analysis

-- Work schedule may not be updated regularly with correct dates.
+- The work schedule may not be updated regularly with correct dates.

-- Baseline schedule may not be prepared accurately
+- The baseline schedule may not be prepared accurately

 - Activities outside the selected window may have impacts on the activities inside the window.

 Time Impact Analysis

 Time Impact Analysis is a delay analysis method that considers the cause and effect of a change to a critical path method (CPM) schedule.
 An event that causes a delay is identified and its relationships with the activities are determined by using this method.
 Time Impact Analysis is a useful technique for analyzing complex schedules and determining concurrent delays.
 This technique is accepted by many courts and agencies.
 However, it has some limitations.